yxyxchen/wtw_manuscript_code/README.md

-## An reinforcement learning model of adaptive persistence
+## A reinforcement learning model of adaptive persistence

 *by Yixin Chen, 06/29/2021*